ibranbhan/DataScienceProject_electricity_production/readme.md

 - Number of Features:
 12
 - The size of df is 181915 rows x 12 features.
+- The data file size is 18.7 MB

 # Dataset Description
 The data includes information about energy production in various countries on a monthly basis from 2010 to 2022.
 The energy production is measured in gigawatt-hours (GWh) and covers a range of energy products including hydro, wind, solar, geothermal, nuclear, fossil fuels, and others.